-The self-assessment process is undertaken by the EDIC, which comprises 17 members of the department and is gender balanced proportional to overall staff gender.
+The self-assessment process is undertaken by the EDIC, which comprises 17 members of the department and is gender balanced proportional to overall staff gender (59% female in the EDIC compared to 58% female in the department).
 The EDIC represents different staff groups, working patterns, seniority, gender, ethnicity, staff with disabilities, etc. As with any committee, serving on the EDIC is recognised and valued in personal development reviews (PDR), and our academic lead is financially compensated for the additional workload serving on the EDIC and preparing the Athena SWAN submission involves.
 NDS expects all full-time staff to serve on at least one committee to ensure that the burden of serving on a committee does not disproportionately affect some members of staff above others.
 We keep a record of committee membership and regularly approach new staff to ensure they sign up or have provided a reason for opting out of serving.